What People With Diabetes Should Know About Hot Tubs

 Taking a soak in a spa or hot tub can release tension from your muscles—and your mind.
 Some evidence even suggests it can help control your diabetes.

-As the hot water boosts your core temperature, your body activates its natural cooling mechanisms.
+As the hot water in a hot tub boosts your core temperature, your body activates its natural cooling mechanisms.
 Blood vessels near your skin dilate to release some of the extra heat you’ve absorbed.

 This increase in blood flow has beneficial effects, especially if you can’t exercise.
 More nutrient-rich blood reaches your muscles as a result.
 In some studies, regular hot tub visits actually reduced blood glucose levels in people with diabetes.